IQ High: Sure, just take it out of my wallet.

-In real life, governments sometimes simply revalue their currency, by creating "new" dollars or whatever, worth 1,000 or whatever of the old dollars.
-This revaluing is usually only for hyperinflation — they don't do much about "normal" inflation - for example, they aren't going to change things so that that newspaper in the 1980s that cost 40 cents and now costs $1.50 costs 40 cents again — ditto that 20-cent bag of candy that now costs about $2.
-Although, likely when numbers become ridiculously high for a chocolate bar, then new currencies will arise and gradually shift to their use for sake of convenience, with the older currencies likely kept in record (so that they're still valuable).
+Second, governments can sometimes simply revalue their currency when the numbers get too unwieldy, by creating "new" dollars or whatever, worth 1,000 or whatever of the old dollars.
+Except that governments usually leave that to the central banks.
+This revaluing is usually only for hyperinflation — they don't do much about "normal" inflation.
+For example, they aren't going to change things so that that newspaper in the 1980s that cost 40 cents and now costs $1.50 costs 40 cents again — ditto that 20-cent bag of candy that now costs about $2.
+Likely, though, when numbers become ridiculously high for a chocolate bar, new currencies will arise and we'll gradually shift to their use for sake of convenience, with the older currencies likely kept in record (so that they're still valuable).

-The portrayal of runaway cumulative inflation in fiction probably peaked in the 1980s.
-From 1973 through 1982, the annual inflation rate in the U.S. never fell below 6% and often reached double-digit percentages.
+The portrayal of runaway cumulative inflation in fiction probably peaked from 1973 through 1982.
+The annual inflation rate in the U.S. never fell below 6% and often reached double-digit percentages.
 To this day, there's been no consensus as to what caused this period of "stagflation."
+The "Nixon Shock" of 1971, when President Richard Nixon took the US dollar off the remaining vestiges of the gold standard allowing the Federal Reserve to have no restrictions in printing and loaning money as debt, was a highly likely cause.
 For all we knew at the time, this high inflation rate might continue indefinitely.
 Thus, many fiction writers painted a picture of the future with $15 cups of coffee by the year 2000.
 (Insert joke about Starbucks' prices here.)

-- One of Doraemon's Gadgets of the Week was a machine that allowed the user to buy things from different time periods (with that period's respective price), by choosing a date and object and inserting the corresponding amount of cash in the machine.
+- One of Doraemon's Gadgets of the Week is a machine that allows the user to buy things from different time periods (with that period's respective price), by choosing a date and object and inserting the corresponding amount of cash in the machine.
 Nobita manages to make a profit by buying things cheaply from the past and selling them in the present at an increased price.
-Unfortunately he decides to celebrate by ordering a bag of candy from the future...
+Being Nobita, he forget that buying candy from the future does the opposite...

 - Another time he used time travel to invest his parent's "secret" money stash, collecting a fantastic amount of interest in the far future...except the stack of bills he gets is in the future currency, so Doraemon has to find a collector to exchange it for modern bills.
 The result is that he only gets a modest increase (but enough for Nobita to get a bump in his allowance).